-The Section of Rheumatology, Allergy and Clinical Immunology is dedicated to being foremost in the world in the world in three missions:
+The Section of Rheumatology, Allergy and Immunology is dedicated to being foremost in the world in three missions:

 We care for patients with the entire spectrum of rheumatic, allergic and immunologic disorders.
 Rheumatic disorders include rheumatoid arthritis (RA), systemic lupus erythematosus (SLE), systemic sclerosis, antiphospholipid antibody syndrome, Sjogren's syndrome, mixed connective tissue disease, inflammatory myopathies, vasculitis, Lyme disease, psoriatic arthritis, reactive arthritis, and ankylosing spondylitis.
 Allergic and Immunologic disorders include allergic rhinitis, asthma, medication allergy, chronic sinusitis, uticaria, angioedema, hereditary angioneurotic edema, common variable immunodeficiency, as well as primary and secondary immunodeficiency syndromes.